Animal Related Complaints

 Report of Fowl or Other Animals

 If you or someone you know has been bitten by an animal, please contain the animal if safe to do so.
-If the animal owner is known, please call Stockton Animal Services at 209-937-7445 and provide us with as much information as possible, such as animal owner's name, address, telephone number, and a description of the animal.
+If the animal owner is known, please call Stockton Animal Services and provide us with as much information as possible, such as animal owner's name, address, telephone number, and a description of the animal.

 - If the animal is current on its rabies vaccination and the animal can be safely secured at the residence, the animal may be put on a 10-day home quarantine period.